-The tools made of CuBe alloy can be used in all groups (I, IIA, IIB, IIC) in safety way, always respecting the maximum surface temperature allowed, except with acetylene that can create explosive acetylene gases.
+The tools made of CuBe alloy can be used in all groups (I, IIA, IIB, IIC) safely, always respecting the maximum surface temperature allowed, except with acetylene that can create explosive acetylene gases.

-The tools made of Al bronze alloy can be used in safety way, always respecting the maximum surface temperature allowed, except for the IIC group (Hydrogen, gas of water, acetylene, bisulphide of carbon, Ethyl nitrate).
+The tools made of Al bronze alloy can be used safely, always respecting the maximum surface temperature allowed, except for the IIC group (Hydrogen, the gas of water, acetylene, bisulphide of carbon, Ethyl nitrate).